clj-python/libpython-clj/README.md

 the `libpython3.Xm.so` shared library so for example if we are loading python 3.6 we look for `libpython3.6m.so` on Linux or `libpython3.6m.dylib` on the Mac.

-In some situations we can eventualy not find a dynamic library `libpythonx.y.so` or `libpythonx.z.dynlib`.
-It might not even be present at all , if python is statically linked.
+If we are unable to find a dynamic library such as `libpythonx.y.so` or `libpythonx.z.dylib`, it may be because Python is statically linked and the library is not present at all.
-This is OS / instalation dependent and cannot be reliably detected in all cases.
+This is dependent on the operating system and installation, and it is not always possible to detect it.
-In such situation we fail with error `Failed to find a valid python library!`.
+In this case, we will receive an error message saying "Failed to find a valid python library!".
-This might then require to install additional OS level packages and / or set the precise library location manualy during `py/initalize!`
+To fix this, you may need to install additional OS packages or manually set the precise library location during `py/initialize!`.

 This pathway has allowed us support Conda albeit with some work.
 For examples using Conda, check out the facial rec repository a)bove or look into how we